The ins and out on how to test fertility and where to get it done

 So, when should you consider chatting with a doctor or fertility specialist about your reproductive help?
 Obviously, we're big advocates for being proactive and conducting things like ovarian reserve testing early.

-But, if you're actively trying to conceive, here are a few signs that might indicate it's time to book an appointment:
+But, if you're actively trying to conceive, here are a few signs that might indicate it's time to book an appointment [6]:

+Seeking fertility treatments and testing can be a daunting and stressful prospect.
 But the sooner you learn more about your body, the sooner you can make informed decisions about your fertility timeline.

 Image credit: Kin / Pexels + Karolina Grabowska